Making Tax Digital – HMRC penalties for your clients

 How long will penalty points last?

-Penalty points will not be permanent - they’ll expire after a period of good compliance.
+Penalty points will not be permanent, they will expire after a period of good compliance.
 HMRC has defined the periods of good compliance as:

 It will be possible to appeal against penalty points and actual penalties.
-HMRC anticipates a significant number of appeals so this will probably be via an automated system.
-To appeal successfully, your client will need to claim a reasonable excuse for failing to meet a filing obligation.
+HMRC anticipates that there could be a significant number of appeals so this will probably be via an automated system.
+To appeal successfully, you will need to claim a reasonable excuse for failing to meet a filing obligation.

 When will the points system start?

-The new points-based system should start to apply for accounting periods commencing April 2020.
-This gives businesses and their agents time to understand and apply the new system (the ‘soft landing period’).
+The new points-based system came into effect for accounting periods commencing April 2021.
+This gives businesses and their agents 12 months to understand and apply the new system (the ‘soft landing period’).

 Who will penalties apply to?